The Toxicity of TikTok

 Many will say I am too paranoid and cannot take a joke.
 But I say, TikTok should change its definition of humor.

-Akhila Swarna, freshman, is the Advertisement Manager of the Messenger.
-She enjoys participating in Speech and Debate, Model UN and Red Cross.
-Outside...
+Akhila Swarna, sophomore, is the Arts & Entertainment Editor of the Messenger.
+She enjoys participating in Speech and Debate and volunteering at animal...